 A zero-emissions shire

-We use 100% renewable electricity
+We used 100% renewable electricity

 • Council operations (buildings and lighting) are powered by 100% renewable electricity